-"Wetland buffer area" means a 50-foot-wide non-wetland area surrounding the delineated boundary of a wetlands within the Wetlands Overlay (WO) zone.
+"Wetland buffer area" means a 50-foot-wide non-wetland area surrounding the delineated boundary of a protected wetlands within the Wetlands Overlay (WO) zone.
 (Ord.
 94-29 § 1)

-"Wetland creation" means to convert a wetland buffer that has never been a wetland to a wetland.
+"Wetland creation" means to convert an upland or a wetland buffer that has never been a wetland to a wetland.
+The assumption that a creation site has never been a wetland is based on soils mapping, the interpretation of historical aerial photographs, and any other available information.